FamilySearch/pewpew/README.md

 - Added a new `encode()` option. `encode(value, "non-alphanumeric")` will encode all characters that are not an ASCII letter or digit.

 Bug fixes:
-- Upgrade percent-encoding and other dependencies
+- Upgrade percent-encoding, clap, and other dependencies

 ### v0.5.9
 Bug fixes: